ycdxsb/PocOrExp_in_Github/2015/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2015-7560](https://github.com/Live-Hack-CVE/CVE-2015-7560) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2015-7560.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2015-7560.svg)

 ## CVE-2015-7547
- Multiple stack-based buffer overflows in the (1) send_dg and (2) send_vc functions in the libresolv library in the GNU C Library (aka glibc or libc6) before 2.23 allow remote attackers to cause a denial of service (crash) or possibly execute arbitrary code via a crafted DNS response that triggers a call to the getaddrinfo function with the AF_UNSPEC or AF_INET6 address family, related to performing &quot;dual A/AAAA DNS queries&quot; and the libnss_dns.so.2 NSS module.
+ A stack-based buffer overflow was found in the way the libresolv library performed dual A/AAAA DNS queries.
+A remote attacker could create a specially crafted DNS response which could cause libresolv to crash or, potentially, execute code with the permissions of the user running the library.
+Note: this issue is only exposed when libresolv is called from the nss_dns NSS service module.